2020 goal ideas for a productive and meaningful year

 Chances are, the reason you’re holding onto the clutter is the fear that you may need one of those items ‘just in case’.
 Instead, you actually don’t ever use it, and it continues to eat up large amounts of space in your home.

-Write out different ideas you may have for your 19 for 2019 list, and then use the principles in this post to determine which ones will make the cut.
+Write out different ideas you may have for your 20 for 2020 goals list, and then use the principles in this post to determine which ones will make the cut.

 This printable features black and white version and color versions.

-If you want to start planning for next year now, make sure to grab my free 19 for 2019 printable!
+If you want to start planning for next year now, make sure to grab my free 20 for 2020 goals printable!
 This printable will help you write down your ideas for next year, along with giving you a summarized list of activities to try.

 What types of activities are you planning on accomplishing next year?
 Let me know in the comments!